 "It is something people ask me about," the younger Viktor told NHL.com.
-"It was a little hard growing up with the name, but the last 10 years, I'm used to it, and now I use it in my favor."
+"It was a little hard growing up with the name but the last 10 years, I'm used to it and now I use it in my favour."

-He's certainly made an impression on NHL Central Scouting, which ranked him No. 7 among European skaters eligible for the 2008 NHL Entry Draft.
+He's certainly made an impression on NHL Central Scouting, which ranked him No. 7 among European skaters eligible for the 2008 NHL Entry Draft at Scotiabank Place.

 As a 19-year-old playing with men in the RSL, Tikhonov had seven goals and 12 points in 43 games.
-He also was named the Best Forward at the World Junior Championships after scoring five goals in seven games.
+He also was named the best forward at the World Junior Championship after scoring five goals in seven games.

 Part of what makes Tikhonov so good is his melding of the North American and Russian styles.

-"I have a good hockey sense, I see the ice well," Tikhonov said.
-"I'm more of a play-making type of player.
+"I have a good hockey sense, I see the ice well," said Tikhonov.
+"I'm more of a playmaking type of player.
 I definitely know my responsibilities.
 I'm a two-way player; I play defensively, too.
 I like to go into the corners and battle for pucks.
 Kind of a North American game.
 I tend to play different depending on the situation, speed it up or slow it down, forecheck."

 But he only takes the North American thing so far.
-Like with Miracle, for instance.
+Like with Miracle

-"Never seen it," Viktor said.
+"Never seen it," said Viktor.
 "My friends want me to watch it.
-They place bets against me, like if I don't score on my friend in five shots I have to watch it.
+They place bets against me, like if I don't score on my friend in five shots, I have to watch it.
 It's just not my thing."

 He also says his grandfather absolutely never has seen it, nor does he talk about what happened in Lake Placid.

-"I'm afraid, I don't want to (ask him about it)," Viktor said.
+"I'm afraid, I don't want to (ask him about it)," said Viktor.

 He does, however, ask his grandfather about stories from the old days.

-"The whole discipline, the whole athleticism, all the hard work they went through to get where they were," Viktor said.
+"The whole discipline, the whole athleticism, all the hard work they went through to get where they were," said Viktor.
 "He'd always tell me to work hard and pay a lot of attention to the athletic part of the game, the workouts and that stuff, because that's pretty lost right now in Russia."

 Which is another reason he'd like to bring his game to the NHL.